How to Organize a Puppy Socialization Party

 Social interactions officially start when puppies are still with their mom and littermates.
 As the puppies mature and rely less and less on their moms, they will start exploring their environment and developing relationships with their littermates.

 It's the caretaker's responsibility (breeder, foster parent, or shelter) to get puppies used to some common household sights and sounds during this time, like other pets and people—including adults, seniors, and children.
 Then, once the puppy is in his new home at 8 weeks old, it's the responsibility of the new owner to continue the socialization process, which should technically continue for the dog's lifetime.

 The Plasticity of a Puppy's Brain

-What is so special about this socialization timeframe and why is it so important?
+What is so special about this socialization timeframe, and why is it so important?
 "This is the critical stage during which the neural system is primed to receive input about future stimuli," explains veterinary behaviorist Dr. Julia Albright.

 During the socialization window, puppies are less fearful of encountering unfamiliar stimuli and situations and are more likely to approach humans and objects and interact with them if they have a good head start.
-Alternatively, a lack of appropriate early socialization can result in problematic behaviors such as excess fear and even aggression.
+Alternatively, a lack of appropriate early socialization can result in problematic behaviors such as excessive fear and even aggression.

 Don't Create Overwhelming Situations

 A puppy socialization party, therefore, can provide the means for the puppy to encounter many different types of people who look, smell, or move in a way that's different from their new owners.
 It's just as important, however, to pay attention to the puppy's body language and avoid exposing the pup to overwhelming situations that may induce stress or fear.
 Just as puppies readily absorb pleasant encounters, it is also easy for stressful situations to have a negative impact on them.